alisher10/alisher10/README.md

-# Hello everyone, I'm Alisher Khamidov - Mobile Developer 👋
+# Hello everyone, I'm Alisher Khamidov - Software Engineer 👋

 - 🌱 Currently performing skills in app development by using Flutter
 - 👯 I’m looking for internship/work to get some valuable experience and just have a good time